What Is Company Liquidation?

 What Are The Different Types Of Company Liquidation?

-Company liquidation is typically broken into three different types: Creditors’ Voluntary Liquidation (CVL), Members’ Voluntary Liquidation (MVL) and Court Liquidation.
+Company liquidation is typically broken into three different types: Creditorsâ Voluntary Liquidation (CVL), Membersâ Voluntary Liquidation (MVL) and Court Liquidation.

-Creditors’ Voluntary Liquidation
+Creditorsâ Voluntary Liquidation

-Also known as CVL, this process is a type of liquidation that begins when company shareholders voluntarily agree to liquidate a company or when creditors agree to proceed with liquidation if the outcome is an option resulting from voluntary administration processes.
-Creditors’ Voluntary Liquidation is outcome reserved for insolvent companies.
+Also known as CVL, this process is a type of liquidation that begins when company shareholders voluntarily agree to liquidate a company.
+Or when creditors agree to proceed with liquidation if the outcome is an option resulting from voluntary administration processes.
+Creditorsâ Voluntary Liquidation is outcome reserved for insolvent companies.

-Creditors’ Voluntary Liquidation is particularly significant for insolvent companies because it is a course of action that prevent insolvent trading.
+Creditorsâ Voluntary Liquidation is particularly significant for insolvent companies.
+It is a course of action that prevent insolvent trading.
 When a company is insolvent, continuing to trade is illegal under the Corporations Act 2001 (Cth).

-Members’ Voluntary Liquidation
+Membersâ Voluntary Liquidation

-Members’ Voluntary Liquidation, or MVL, is a result of company members collectively agreeing to to dissolve a company.
-Members’ Voluntary Liquidation is a process for solvent companies, and does not always stem from debts or financial hardship.
-Perhaps a company has simply reached the end of its usefulness or the directors and members have agreed to go their separate ways.
-Members’ voluntary liquidation appointments are commonly made as part of the simplification of a group of companies to save on administration costs or to obtain tax benefits when distributing past profits to shareholders.
+Perhaps a company has simply reached the end of its usefulness.
+Or the directors and members have agreed to go their separate ways.
+Membersâ voluntary liquidation appointments are commonly made as part of the simplification of a group of companies to save on administration costs or to obtain tax benefits when distributing past profits to shareholders.

 Court Liquidation

-Court Liquidation commences as a result of a court order and typically comes at the request of creditors who have deemed a company to be insolvent.
-Creditors may move for Court Liquidation if they have concerns or priorities regarding a company’s ability to pay back debt, however they cannot simply demand the courts get involved without verifying the company is insolvent.
+Court Liquidation commences as a result of a court order.
+And typically comes at the request of creditors who have deemed a company to be insolvent.
+Creditors may move for Court Liquidation if they have concerns or priorities regarding a company’s ability to pay back debt.
+However they cannot simply demand the courts get involved without verifying the company is insolvent.

 Court Liquidation involves a court-appointed liquidator to administer the process.
 The Liquidator will thoroughly research the company’s financial affairs, and distribute assets appropriately.
-They will also ascertain whether or not illegal or improper activities have taken place.
+They will also ascertain whether or not illegal or improper activities have taken place

 How Do I Commence Company Liquidation?